 More than 4 in 10 Canadians with disabilities have a severe or very severe disability

 57% of Canadians with disabilities have a ‘mild or moderate’ disability and 43% have a ‘more severe’ disability (classified as having a severe or very severe disability).
 In all cases, the disability was severe enough to limit them to some extent in their daily activities (Statistics Canada, 2017).

 The 10 disability types identified by the in the Canadian Survey on Disability study are: seeing, hearing, mobility, flexibility, dexterity, pain-related, learning, developmental, mental-health related, and memory.
 Many disabilities are not visible.
 These so-called “hidden disabilities” still affect a large swath of Canadians.
 For example, the Learning Disability Association of Canada estimates that one in 10 Canadians has a learning disability.

-Disability is expensive
+Living with disability is expensive